 On December 30, 2020, our sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain offering costs in exchange for founder shares such that our sponsor owned 8,625,000 founder shares (retroactively adjusting for the issuance of 1,437,500 founder shares resulting from a share dividend effected by the Company on February 25, 2021).
 Our sponsor transferred 25,000 founder shares each to Noreen Doyle, William Janetschek and David Poritz and an aggregate of 47,500 founder shares to certain employees and consultants.
 On April 8, 2022, David Poritz resigned from our board of directors and returned his 25,000 founder shares to our sponsor.
-As such, our sponsor now owns 8,527,500 founder shares.
-Our initial shareholders collectively own 20% of our issued and outstanding shares as of our initial public offering.
+On May 10, 2022, Nell Cady-Kruse was appointed to our board of directors, and our sponsor transferred 25,000 founder shares to her.
+As such, our sponsor now owns 8,502,500 founder shares.
+Our sponsor and our directors collectively own approximately 20% of our issued and outstanding shares as of our initial public offering.